draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 ## Grant basic access with an OIDC role

 An OIDC role in Vault defines restrictions on who can log in to Vault and which permissions they'll acquire by using claims.
-Multiple roles can exist for a given OIDC auth backend and each role can grant different permissions via the token policies assigned to a Vault OIDC Role.
+Multiple roles can exist for a given OIDC auth backend and each role can grant different permissions via the policies assigned to a Vault OIDC Role.

 A role also defines the contract between Vault and Azure AD, specifying the expected information and the redirect URIs.

 We're going to keep things simple and specify no restrictions, allowing all users in the Azure Active Directory tenant to log in and receive the default permissions.

-To configure the OIDC Role, use the `vault_jwt_auth_backend_role` resource.
+To configure the OIDC Role, use the [`vault_jwt_auth_backend_role`](https://www.terraform.io/docs/providers/vault/r/jwt_auth_backend_role.html) resource.
 * The `user_claim` should be `email`.
 * The `role_type` is `oidc`
 * the `allowed_redirect_uris` should be the same as what was configured in the App Registration.
 * To make use of the role claims, set the  `groups_claim` to `roles` instead of `groups`.
-* The required scopes for Azure AD are the default OIDC scopes `profile` and `email`, as well as the Azure specific `https://graph.microsoft.com/.default`.
+* The required scopes for Azure AD are the default OIDC scopes `profile` and `email`, as well as the Azure specific `https://graph.microsoft.com/.default`. `openid` doesn't need to be specified as it's included by default.

 This results in a resource that looks like this: